JN-gith/Hardware/README.md

 So another way to think about it is with music.
 I like this idea by TechTechPotato because it is very similar to memory.
 Standard music might have 142 beats per minute, that's the equivalent of hertz.
 So you have the regular cadence of 142 beats per minute.
 Now on every beat you can play multiple notes (Same with memory, but with transfers)
 So in say a minute which has 142 beats you could be playing 200 notes. but you don't say it's 200 beats per inute it's still 142.

+### Why this is important to use correctly now, looking at the future of DDR5
+DDR5 uses a split bus, you can look at this like dual channel, but on one DIMM (even if it absolutely is not that, the pointers of each bus can actually overlap, it just gives you some kind of idea)
+So DDR5-6400 is the same effective speed as DDR4-3200, which is 3200MHz, because the bus clock on both is 1600MHz.
+But because of the split bus, the bandwith on DDR5 is double of the DDR4.
+This is also why using MT/s is so important, because of the split bus.

 ### Some commonly seen arguments in the defence of MHz are:
 1. No one cares. <br/>